 Subprime auto loans are reported to the credit bureaus, and they’re typically for borrowers with credit challenges such as bankruptcy, no credit, situational bad credit, and other tough credit situations.

 If your current car loan isn’t helping you improve your credit score, it may be time to consider a subprime car loan that’s reported to repair your credit.
-A higher credit score means a better chance at auto loan approval and qualifying for better a lower interest rate next time around.
+A higher credit score means a better chance at auto loan approval and qualifying for a lower interest rate next time around.